Truly Devious: Plot

 The 1936 timeline of the book includes the events that follow the opening of Ellingham Academy.
 The wealthy Albert Ellingham built his extravagant school, Ellingham Academy, and a home for his family on an isolated Vermont mountain.
 The school was designed to allow lucky students to pursue their unique interests, and it was built around puzzles and hidden games.
 In 1936, shortly after the Academy opened, Albert’s wife Iris and their daughter Alice disappeared.

 A riddle was delivered to Albert that was assembled using letters cut from magazines and signed “Truly, Devious.”
 The riddle detailed different ways to murder someone that the mysterious figure seemed to threaten the Ellinghams with.
 Following the disappearance of his wife and daughter, the kidnapper called Albert with the instructions to bring a sum of money to the nearby island.
 Albert followed the instructions but never found Iris and Alice.
 The Truly Devious riddle remained the main clue behind the kidnapping.

 On the same day that Iris and Alice disappeared, Dottie Epstein, a student at Ellingham, ran into a mysterious figure in the Academy's observatory dome.
 Dottie underlined a sentence in the Sherlock Holmes book she was reading to leave behind a clue.
 She tried to leave, but was murdered by the figure in the observatory.
-The bodies of Dottie and Iris were found, but Alice remained missing, and the murderer was never found.
-Two years later, Albert remained hopeful that Alice would return alive.
-Albert and his security guard, George Marsh, went sailing and their boat is reported to have exploded, killing the two men.